antofic/GraphCodable/Docs/UserGuide.md

 }
 ```

 **GraphCodable package**: In this case GraphCodable does not use BinaryIO but stores `PersonNameComponents` using keys with `GCodable` methods.
-This means that the BinaryIO implementation in `PersonNameComponents` is only accessible by extracting the BinaryIO package and using it without the GraphCodable.
+This means that the BinaryIO implementation in `PersonNameComponents` is only accessible by extracting the BinaryIO package and using it without the GraphCodable one.

 ```swift
 extension PersonNameComponents {